markblundeberg/schnorrfun/README.md

 - Parties verify each other's s values according to s_i*G == R_i + e*pub_i.
 - Parties assemble final sig by summing s values.

+The R commitment phase likewise avoids rogue point attacks.
+Non-deterministic randomness of k is crucial to avoid retry attacks (see MuSig paper).

 ## How to get tx for signing

 To get a transaction for signing is really annoying right now.